MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

  [AfxMessageBox](cstring-formatting-and-message-box-display.md#afxmessagebox)

 ## <a name="afxnetinitmodule"></a>  AfxNetInitModule
-For MFC Sockets support from a regular DLL that is dynamically linked to MFC, add a call to this function in your regular DLL's **CWinApp::InitInstance** function to initialize the MFC Sockets DLL.
+For MFC Sockets support from a regular MFC DLL that is dynamically linked to MFC, add a call to this function in your regular MFC DLL's **CWinApp::InitInstance** function to initialize the MFC Sockets DLL.

 ### Syntax
 ```